RICARDOTORRES1962/RICARDOTORRES1962/README.md

 - 👋 Hi, I’m @RICARDOTORRES1962
-- 👀 I’m interested in estudar e aprender girhub ..
+- 👀 I’m interested in estudar e aprender github ..
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on all ..
 - 📫 How to reach me ...